JoseManuelNunezRuiz/Client_Segmentation/README.md

 ### Sales Forecasting

-Predictive models are used to forecast future sales.
-Techniques such as ARIMA and Prophet are employed to make these predictions.
+Arima predictive model is used to forecast future sales.

-### Result Visualization

-Results are visualized using graphs and interactive dashboards for better interpretation and communication of findings.

-## Results
+## Segmentation Results

 ### Customer Summary